-The specified directory name must be a full pathname, i.e. starts with a "/" (forward-slash) character.
+The specified directory name can be a full pathname, i.e. it starts with a '/' character, or it can be relative to the current directory, e.g. "./sncompare_output".

--f Forces the verification of all directories and files in the mountpoint.
+- -f Forces the verification of all directories and files in the mountpoint.
 The default is to verify only the relation points defined within TSM.
-This option applies to the -c fs and -c qf tests.

--h Prints the usage for the command.

--r recursion

-Specifies the maximum recursion level allowed for the -c fs test.
+This option applies to the -c fs, -c qf and -c ob tests. - -h Prints the usage for the command. - -r Specifies the maximum recursion level allowed for the -c fs test.
 The allowable range is 0 to 200 with the default being 200.
-Specifying a value of 0 means ignore this check and continue running until it completes or the pathname limit of 1024-characters is reached.
+Specifying a value of 0 means ignore this check and continue running until it completes or the pathame limit of 1024-characters is reached.